NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 =========================

-The purpose of this page is to document typical Git and GitHub workflows and to serve as a cheat sheet for remembering commands.
-This page only covers the aspects related to basic version control under Git and how to contribute code.
+The purpose of this page is to document typical Git and GitHub workflows and to serve as a cheat sheet for remembering the commands.
+This page only covers the basic aspects related to Git version control and how one uses GitHub to contribute code.

 Contents
 --------